supserrr/vevurn/docs/architecture/PROJECT_INTELLIGENCE.md

-# Vevurn POS - Project Intelligence Document
+# PROJECT INTELLIGENCE - Vevurn POS System

 ## Project Overview
 **Vevurn POS** is a comprehensive point-of-sale system specifically designed for phone accessories retail businesses in Rwanda.
 It integrates modern web technologies with local payment methods and business practices.